laravel/docs/urls.md

     // http://example.com/posts/1

-To generate a URL with specific query parameters, you may use the `query` method.
-This method allows you to specify the path and an array of query parameters:
+To generate a URL with query string parameters, you may use the `query` method:

     echo url()->query('/posts', ['search' => 'Laravel']);

     // https://example.com/posts?search=Laravel

-The `query` method also merges any existing query parameters in the given path with the new query parameters provided:

     echo url()->query('/posts?sort=latest', ['search' => 'Laravel']);

     // http://example.com/posts?sort=latest&search=Laravel

-Providing query parameters that already exist in the path will overwrite their existing value:
+Providing query string parameters that already exist in the path will overwrite their existing value:

     echo url()->query('/posts?sort=latest', ['sort' => 'oldest']);

     // http://example.com/posts?sort=oldest

 Arrays of values may also be passed as query parameters.
-These will be properly keyed and encoded in the generated URL:
+These values will be properly keyed and encoded in the generated URL:

     echo $url = url()->query('/posts', ['columns' => ['title', 'body']]);